Controller Page Documentation

 Use the "-1m" and "+1m" buttons to adjust a running timer by adding or subtracting a minute.
 A dropdown menu offers finer control, ranging from adding 10 minutes to subtracting a single second.

 Timestamps show the current time of day, the start time of the current cue, and its end time.
-Arrow keys switch between the start and finish timestamps of the entire event.
+The arrow buttons next to the timestamps let you jump to the start or end of the entire event.

 Running timer

-Timers are the primary element of the controler page.
-They are the main way to control the timer.
-You can add timers to the controler page by clicking the "Add timer" button.
+Timers are the primary element of the controller page and the heart of Stagetimer.
+You can add timers by clicking the "Add timer" button.
 Each timer has a title, an optional start time and a duration.
 The settings popup also gives you further options for wrap-up actions.

 The list allows you to edit, delete and duplicate timers.
 You can also drag and drop timers to reorder them.
-In addition, you can flash the message a few times with the flash button or trigger a full blackout, see timer blackout.
+Use the flash button to briefly flash the viewer screen to get attention.

 Start time